Wind Turbine Technician Training at a Glance

 Students can choose from two different wind turbine training programs to prepare for careers as wind turbine technicians:

-Electrical & Wind Turbine Technology program: Our 8-month program focuses on construction, technical trades and electrical.
-The program emphasizes applications used in the field, including electrical troubleshooting and wiring.
-This training prepares students for roles in construction focused wind industries.
-Offered at San Antonio, Rancho Cucamonga, Dallas/Fort Worth and Houston campuses.
+Electrical & Wind Turbine Technology program: Our eight-month program focuses on construction, technical trades and electrical.
+The program emphasizes applications used in the field, including electrical troubleshooting and wiring.130 This training prepares students for roles in construction focused wind industries.
+VA benefits may not be available for all locations.

-Wind Power Technician program: This 7-month program helps equip students with skills employers in the wind industry are looking for, and prepares them for entry-level technician jobs.
-This is offered at our Canton campus.
+Wind turbine technician training: This seven-month program helps equip students with skills employers in the wind industry are looking for and prepares them for entry-level technician jobs.
+This training is offered at our Canton, Houston, Lisle and Rancho Cucamonga campuses.

-Students in this program are taught the skills they need to feel confident working in entry-level positions.
-Most of our grads start out prepared to work as entry-level technicians or in other entry-level roles.
-As with any industry, over time, they may be able to advance in their career with experience and hard work.
-Here are some examples of entry-level and advanced roles:
+Students in wind turbine technician training are taught the skills they need to feel confident working in entry-level positions.
+Our grads start out prepared to work as entry-level technicians or in other entry-level roles.
+As with any industry, over time, they may be able to advance in their career with experience and hard work.77 Here are some examples of entry-level and advanced wind turbine technician careers:

 Entry-level